 The knitting patterns for these two book bags are available separately or as part of the collection: the Southampton Collection.

+The patterns are available for instant download from my website.
 I do hope you enjoy making and using these bags, and adapting them for all your various activities.